stephangriesel/astro-flowbite/README.md

-## Astro Flowbite
+# Astro Flowbite

-Astro framework with Tailwind for styling and Flowbite for components, integrated with Netlify CMS for content.
+Astro framework with Tailwind for styling and Flowbite for components, integrated with Netlify CMS to manage content.

 ## Quick deploy